baggepinnen/Hyperopt.jl/README.md

 # Parallel execution
 - The macro `@phyperopt` works in the same way as `@hyperopt` but distributes all computation on available workers.
 The usual caveats apply, code must be loaded on all workers etc.
-  - `@phyperopt` currently does not update its history while iterating.
-Therefore samplers which rely on the history won't work correctly.
   - `@phyperopt` accepts an optional second argument which is a `pmap`-like function.
 E.g. `(args...,) -> pmap(args...; on_error=...)`.
 - The macro `@thyperopt` uses `ThreadPools.tmap` to evaluate the objective on all available threads.
 Beware of high memory consumption if your objective allocates a lot of memory.